mgonzs13/llama_ros/README.md

 ### LoRA Adapters

 You can use LoRA adapters when launching LLMs.
 Using llama.cpp features, you can load multiple adapters choosing the scale to apply for each adapter.
 Here you have an example of using LoRA adapters with Phi-3.
+You can lis the
+LoRAs using the `/llama/list_loras` service and modify their scales values by using the `/llama/update_loras` service.
+A scale value of 0.0 means not using that LoRA.

 <details>
 <summary>Click to expand</summary>